esamattis/react-zorm/README.md

     -   🚀 As performant as React form libraries can get!
 -   🛑 No components, just a React hook
     -   🧳 Bring your own UI!
+-   🛑 No internal form state.
+The form state in the form
+    -   If you need to access the form values before validation use refs
+    -   ...or just create controlled inputs.
+Even if this library does not provide them it doesn't mean you cannot use them!

 If you enjoy this lib a Twitter shout-out [@esamatti](https://twitter.com/esamatti) is always welcome! 😊